History of Omaha, Nebraska: Development Era: 1868 to 1899

 Culture in Omaha grew extensively during this era.
 With the increase in population, many social, fraternal and advocacy organizations formed in Omaha in the late 19th century.
 The city's premier newspapers, the Omaha Bee and the Omaha World-Herald, were founded in 1874 and 1885, respectively.
 Omaha was the location of the 1892 convention that formed the Populist Party, with its aptly titled Omaha Platform written by "radical farmers" from throughout the Midwest.

 In 1894 the Ladies Axillary of the Ancient Order of Hibernians, a nationalistic Irish-Catholic fraternal organization, was founded in Omaha.
 That year the city was also the site of the first African-American fair held in the United States.
 The following year the Knights of Ak-Sar-Ben, a civic and philanthropic organization, was founded.

 The Trans-Mississippi Exposition was held in North Omaha from June 1 to November 1, 1898.
 The exposition drew more than 2 million visitors.
 It required the construction of attractions spanning 100 city blocks, including a ship-worthy lagoon, bridges and magnificent (though temporary) buildings constructed of plaster and horsehair.
 The Exposition also featured a number of sideshows, including Buffalo Bill's Wild West Show and the Everleigh House.
 Run by Ada and Minna Everleigh, the house continued operating until 1900, when the two women moved to Chicago.

 This period also saw the rise of formal crime in Omaha that presaged the arrival of Tom Dennison.
 The Sporting District was an area in downtown Omaha where many of the city's vice activities happened, including gambling, prostitution, and grafting.
 Anna Wilson was an early madam who got her start in Omaha.
 She eventually opened a 25-room mansion brothel at Ninth and Douglas Streets.
 She was the longtime romantic partner of Dan Allen, a well-known and successful riverboat gambler in Omaha.
-The 1900 kidnaping of Edward Cudahy, Jr. in the Old Gold Coast neighborhood caused a national uproar.
+The 1900 kidnapping of Edward Cudahy Jr. in the Old Gold Coast neighborhood caused a national uproar.
 The perpetrator, Pat Crowe, became a nationally renowned author and lecturer on criminal justice reforms.